Average Home Insurance Cost in Mississippi

 How Much Does Coverage Affect Home Insurance Costs?

-Coverage choices are the second most influential factor in Mississippi home insurance rates, averaging from $2,681 to $15,639 annually.
-Higher coverage limits and lower deductibles increase premiums, while lower limits and higher deductibles reduce costs.
+Coverage choices range from about $2,681 to $15,639 per year.
+Higher coverage limits and lower deductibles lead to higher premiums, while lower limits and higher deductibles result in lower costs.

 Lowest$100K Dwelling / $50K Personal Property / $100K Liability2000$223$2,681